DCAN-Labs/dcan-nn-unet/doc/usage/RunningOneFoldOfnnUNet.md

 Now we show how to run a training fold on MSI.
 As an example, we will run fold 1 of task 501.
 Do the following.

-1. Start up a new [Desktop](https://www.msi.umn.edu/support/faq/how-do-i-obtain-graphical-connection-using-nice-system).
+1. Start up a new [Desktop](https://www.msi.umn.edu/support/faq/how-do-i-obtain-graphical-connection-using-nice-system) on *agate*.
-2. Log on to mesabi:

-        ssh -Y mesabi

-3. Change to the following directory:
+2. Look at the following directory:

-        cd /home/faird/shared/code/internal/nnUNet/training/501/
+        /home/faird/shared/code/internal/nnUNet/slurm_scripts/552

-4. Open the file *NnUnetTrain_501_1.sh*.
+3. Open the file *NnUnetTrain_agate.sh*.
 Note how the task number and fold number are coded up in the file name.
 Change the email addresses if necessary.
 Also add the *-c* argument to the last line, if necessary.
 Save and close the file.

-5. Schedule the SLURM job like this:
+4. Schedule the SLURM job like this (making a new copy of *NnUnetTrain_agate.sh* in a new Task folder):

-        -bash-4.2$ sbatch NnUnetTrain_501_1.sh
+        -bash-4.2$ sbatch NnUnetTrain_agate.sh
         sbatch: Setting account: miran045
         Submitted batch job 4464201

-6. Now we can see that fold 1 is scheduled to run:
+5. Now we can see that fold 1 is scheduled to run:

         -bash-4.2$ squeue -u reine097
              JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)